vinceau/i18next-auto-keys/README.md

 - 📍 **Colocated translations** - Text strings live next to the components that use them
 - 📦 **Framework agnostic** - Works with React, Vue, Angular, or vanilla JS
 - 🔒 **Typesafe by default** - Full TypeScript support with AST transformation
-- ⚡ **Multiple bundler support** - Works with Webpack, Vite, and Rollup

 ## 🎯 Why this over other i18next libraries?